deepanshs/csdmpy/readme.md

 file-serialization format because it is _human-readable_, and _easily integrable_ with any number of programming languages and field related application-software.

-## Advantage of CSDM file-serializaiton.
+## Advantage of CSDM file-serialization.
 - A generic scientific dataset model capable of serializing multi-dimensional, multi-component datasets along with necessary datasets.
 In contrast, a CSV or text-based file is not efficient for storing two or higher-dimensional datasets and is not readily parsable for metadata, if any.

 - PNG and JPEG are standard file serialization methods for RGBA and RGB images.
 Although the CSD model supports RGB/RGBA images, its advantage is its ability to serialize not just 2D scalar images but 3D images, 4D volumetric images, and even higher-dimensional images.
 The model can also support complex-valued images, which PNG or JPEG doesn't.